 7.1) “My cat is breathing fast, but only after play.”

 Let your cat rest in a cool, quiet room and recheck once they are fully calm.
 If breathing returns to normal quickly and your cat otherwise seems fine, it may have been exertion.
-If it starts happening at rest later, or keeps happening often, contact your vet.
+If it starts happening at rest later, contact your vet.

 7.2) “My cat is breathing fast while sleeping.”